Create Your First Policy

 Promote The Policy To Enforce

-same policy again:
+the same policy again:

-- keep the same
+- keep the same policy body

-policybody - change only the top-level
+- change only the source-group

 modefromaudittoenforce